Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Abstract

 \section{Abstract}

 The nonlinearities of soft robots bring control challenges like hysteresis but also provide them with computational capacities.
 This paper introduces a fuzzy pneumatic physical reservoir computing (FPRC) model for feedforward hysteresis compensation in motion tracking control of soft actuators.
 Our method utilizes a pneumatic bending actuator as a physical reservoir with nonlinear computing capacities to control another pneumatic bending actuator.
-The FPRC model employs a Takagi-Sugeno (T-S) fuzzy model to process outputs from the physical reservoir.
-In comparative evaluations, the FPRC model shows equivalent training performance to an Echo State Network (ESN) model, whereas it exhibits better test accuracies with significantly reduced execution time.
-Experiments validate the proposed FPRC model's effectiveness in controlling the bending motion of the pneumatic soft actuator with open and closed-loop control systems.
+The FPRC model employs a Takagi-Sugeno (T-S) fuzzy logic to process outputs from the physical reservoir.
+The proposed FPRC model shows equivalent training performance to an Echo State Network (ESN) model, whereas it exhibits better test accuracies with significantly reduced execution time.
+Experiments validate the FPRC model's effectiveness in controlling the bending motion of a pneumatic soft actuator with open-loop and closed-loop control system setups.
 The proposed FPRC model's robustness against environmental disturbances has also been experimentally verified.
 To the authors' knowledge, this is the first implementation of a physical system in the feedforward hysteresis compensation model for controlling soft actuators.
 This study is expected to advance physical reservoir computing in nonlinear control applications and extend the feedforward hysteresis compensation methods for controlling soft actuators.

-\section{INTRODUCTION}
+\section{Introduction}

-Soft robotics is swiftly developing.
-Pneumatic actuation is a widely adopted driving method in soft robotics.
-Pneumatic Artificial Muscles (PAMs), with the renowned McKibben design, can produce large force outputs with low self-weights.
-While PAMs are typically designed to execute linear motions, recent advancements like incorporating physical constraints into the standard PAM structure \cite{shen2023trajectory} have enabled PAM-based pneumatic soft actuators to perform bending movements.
+\IEEEPARstart{P}{neumatic} actuation is a widely favored driving method in soft robotics.
+Pneumatic Artificial Muscles (PAMs), with the renowned McKibben design \cite{chou1996measurement}, can produce large force with low self-weights.
+While PAMs are designed to execute linear motions, modifications like incorporating physical constraints into the standard PAM structure \cite{shen2023trajectory} have enabled PAM-based soft actuators to perform bending movements.